geeksforsocialchange/gfsc-v3/content/blog/2024/trans-organisers-fund-report/index.md

 ### What we've done

-To cover this diversity we first recruited and paid an honorarium to an all trans and nonbinary steering group including representatives from Geeks for Social Change, Inclusive 11s Football League, Queers in Manchester event listings, and Trans Mutual Aid Manchester.
+To cover this diversity we first recruited and paid an honorarium to an all trans and nonbinary steering group including representatives from Geeks for Social Change, [Inclusive 11s football](https://www.manchesterinclusive11s.com/), [Queers in Manchester](https://www.instagram.com/queersinmcr/) event listings, and [Trans Mutual Aid Manchester](https://linktr.ee/tmamcr).
 We met 12 times over a year from Autumn 2023 - Summer 2024.

 We dispersed two rounds of funding, one at the start of 2024 and one in the summer of 2024.